CA4050 - Air Cargo Services and Operations (2021/22)

 Balance of independent study and scheduled teaching activity

-The formal delivery of the teaching and learning will be based on three contact hours per week.
-The contact hours will be formed of a two hour interactive session which draws from teaching and learning strategies such as workshops, lectures, guest speakers, case study discussions, panel discussions and debates, film and DVDs, as well as scenario-based real time activities and simulations.
+The formal delivery of the teaching and learning will be based on three contact hours per week spread over 12 weeks with additional enrichment weeks throughout the semester.
+The contact hours will be formed of a two-hour interactive session which draws from teaching and learning strategies such as workshops, lectures, guest speakers, case study discussions, panel discussions and debates, film and DVDs, as well as scenario-based real time activities and simulations.

-The remaining hour of contact time will be a seminar based approach where students will explore current themes and trends in more detail.
+The remaining hour of contact time will be a seminar-based approach where students will explore current themes and trends in more detail.
+We will also make use of alumni to provide a careers perspective for this section of the industry and make use of guest lecturers to provide contextual learning.

 Within the module there is significant opportunity to participate in proactive learning activities via the use of Weblearn facilities which promote inter-active discussions between both peers and lecturers and enables learners to share resources and access links to external journal articles, websites and other sources.